Home

 HR5009

-HR5009 is a variable and double hypergiant star in the constellation of Camelopardalis.
+HR5009 is a variable and double hypergiant star of spectral class K0 in the constellation of Camelopardalis.

 HR5009 visual magnitude is 6.25.
-Because of its reltive faintness, HR5009 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR5009 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 6.25